 When Wade Watts solves the first clue, he might fight for his survival to win along with his group of misfit friends.
 Love, a fight for survival, and a group of loyal friends all give me Lunar Chronicle vibes.

-Set 100 years in the future in a thousand-floor tower, New York’s privileged elite navigate romance, privileged, and temptation in this sci-fi YA novel.
+Set 100 years in the future in a 1000-floor tower, New York’s privileged elite navigate romance, privilege, and temptation in this sci-fi YA novel.

 It gave me gossip girl vibes with a futuristic feel except it opens with someone falling from their death from the top floor.
 Avery Fuller is genetically designed to be perfect but is her life as perfect as it seems?
-If you loved sci-fi, forbidden love stories, and the fight for survival, This is one of the books like The Hunger Games you need to read.
+If you love sci-fi, forbidden love stories, and the fight for survival of the Hunger Games, this book is perfect for you to read.

 This is the first book in the Hunger Games series and it is epic!
 In the aftermath of what was once North America, there are 12 Districts surrounding the capital.